KDE/digikam-doc/setup_application/camera_settings.rst

 Customize Import Interface
 --------------------------

-With the **Import Window** section, you can customize options for icon-view information, the preview behavior, and the full-screen elements to show.
+The **Import Window** tab displays options to customize the information displayed in the icon-view, the behavior of previews, and the default UI elements displayed in full-screen mode.

 .. figure:: images/setup_camera_window.webp
     :alt: